Postpartum depression: Europe

 There is a general assumption that Western cultures are homogenous and that there are no significant differences in psychiatric disorders across Europe and the USA.
-However, in reality factors associated with maternal depression, including work and environmental demands, access to universal maternity leave, health care, and financial security, are regulated and influenced by local policies that differ across countries.
-For example, European social policies differ from country-to-country contrary to the US, all countries provide some form of paid universal maternity leave and free health care.
+However, in reality, factors associated with maternal depression, including work and environmental demands, access to universal maternity leave, healthcare, and financial security, are regulated and influenced by local policies that differ across countries.
+For example, European social policies differ from country to country contrary to the US, all countries provide some form of paid universal maternity leave and free healthcare.
 Studies also found differences in symptomatic manifestations of PPD between European and American women.
-Women from Europe reported higher scores of anhedonia, self-blaming, and anxiety, while women from the USA disclosed more severe insomnia, depressive feelings, and thoughts of self-harming.
+Women from Europe reported higher scores of anhedonia, self-blaming, and anxiety, while women from the US disclosed more severe insomnia, depressive feelings, and thoughts of self-harming.
 Additionally, there are differences in prescribing patterns and attitudes towards certain medications between the US and Europe which are indicative of how different countries approach treatment, and their different stigmas.

 Africa

-Africa, like all other parts of the world struggles with a burden of postpartum depression.
-Current studies estimate the prevalence to be 15-25% but this is likely higher due to a lack of data and recorded cases.
+Africa, like all other parts of the world, struggles with the burden of postpartum depression.
+Current studies estimate the prevalence to be 15–25% but this is likely higher due to a lack of data and recorded cases.
 The magnitude of postpartum depression in South Africa is between 31.7% and 39.6%, in Morocco between 6.9% and 14%, in Nigeria between 10.7% and 22.9%, in Uganda 43%, in Tanzania 12%, in Zimbabwe 33%, in Sudan 9.2%, in Kenya between 13% and 18.7% and, 19.9% for participants in Ethiopia according to studies carried out in these countries among postpartum mothers between the ages of 17–49.
-This demonstrates the gravity of this problem in Africa, and the need for postpartum depression to be taken seriously as a public health concern in the continent.
-Additionally, each of these studies were conducted using Western developed assessment tools.
+This demonstrates the gravity of this problem in Africa and the need for postpartum depression to be taken seriously as a public health concern in the continent.
+Additionally, each of these studies was conducted using Western-developed assessment tools.
 Cultural factors can affect diagnosis and can be a barrier to assessing the burden of disease.
 Some recommendations to combat postpartum depression in Africa include considering postpartum depression as a public health problem that is neglected among postpartum mothers.
-Investing in research to assess the actual prevalence of postpartum depression, and encourage early screening, diagnosis and treatment of postpartum depression as an essential aspect of maternal care throughout Africa.
+Investing in research to assess the actual prevalence of postpartum depression, and encourage early screening, diagnosis, and treatment of postpartum depression as an essential aspect of maternal care throughout Africa.